+'''

 [[ expression ]]

+'''

 Return a status of 0 or 1 depending on the evaluation of the conditional expression expression.
-Expressions are composed of the primaries described below in Section 6.4 [Bash Conditional Expressions], page 73.
-Word splitting and file-name expansion are not performed on the words between the '[[' and ']]'; tilde expansion, parameter and variable expansion, arithmetic expansion, command substitution, process substitution, and quote removal are performed.
+Expressions are composed of the primaries described below in Section 6.4 [Bash Conditional Expressions], page 77.
+Word splitting and filename expansion are not performed on the words between the '[[' and ']]'; tilde expansion, parameter and variable expansion, arithmetic expansion, command substitution, process substitution, and quote removal are performed.
 Conditional operators such as '-f' must be unquoted to be recognized as primaries.

-When the '==' and '!=' operators are used, the string to the right of the operator is considered a pattern and matched according to the rules described below in Section 3.5.8.1 [Pattern Matching], page 23.
-If the shell option nocasematch (see the description of shopt in Section 4.2 [Bash Builtins], page 41) is enabled, the match is performed without regard to the case of alphabetic characters.
+When the '==' and '!=' operators are used, the string to the right of the operator is considered a pattern and matched according to the rules described below in Section 3.5.8.1 [Pattern Matching], page 25.
+If the shell option nocasematch (see the description of shopt in Section 4.3.2 [The Shopt Builtin], page 54)

+is enabled, the match is performed without regard to the case of alphabetic characters.
 The return value is 0 if the string matches ('==') or does not match ('!=')the pattern, and 1 otherwise.
 Any part of the pattern may be quoted to force it to be matched as a string.

 An additional binary operator, '=~', is available, with the same precedence as '==' and '!='.
 When it is used, the string to the right of the operator is considered an extended regular expression and matched accordingly (as in regex3)).
 The return value is 0 if the string matches the pattern, and 1 otherwise.
 If the regular expression is syntactically incorrect, the conditional expression's return value is 2.
-If the shell option nocasematch (see the description of shopt in Section 4.2 [Bash Builtins], page 41) is enabled, the match is performed without regard to the case of alphabetic characters.
-Substrings matched by parenthesized subexpressions within the regular expression are saved in the array variable BASH\REMATCH.
-The element of BASH\REMATCH with index 0 is the portion of the string matching the entire regular expression.
-The element of BASH\REMATCH with index n is the portion of the string matching the nth parenthesized subexpression.
+If the shell option nocasematch (see the description of shopt in Section 4.3.2 [The Shopt Builtin], page 54) is enabled, the match is performed without regard to the case of alphabetic characters.
+Any part of the pattern may be quoted to force it to be matched as a string.
+Substrings matched by parenthesized subexpressions within the regular expression are saved in the array variable BASH_REMATCH.
+The element of BASH_REMATCH with index 0 is the portion of the string matching the entire regular expression.
+The element of BASH_REMATCH with index n is the portion of the string matching the nth parenthesized subexpression.